Promoting Sustainability throughout the Supply Chain

 Training for Employees Belonging to Procurement Divisions

-In order to promote green procurement activities together with its suppliers, DENSO holds training sessions each year for all employees belonging to procurement divisions that focus on the content of the Company’s Green Procurement Guidelines.
+In order to promote green procurement activities together with its suppliers, DENSO holds training sessions each year for all employees belonging to procurement divisions that focus on the content of the Group’s Green Procurement Guidelines.

 Assessing Environmental Risks